Install String (skill for AI agents)

 app, bash, tool, system |

 Same topic = same state.
-Reserved hub names cannot be used as free-form labels.
+The four hub names cannot be used as free-form labels.

 4. Open an app and discover its actions